geekcourses/GitHubTutorial-Using-VSCode/README.md

 ---

-NOTE:

-    While doing this tutorial, if VSCode asks for sign in, then simply sign in with your GitHub account and give all permissions

-    rest of the steps will be same
+*Note: While doing this tutorial, if VSCode asks for sign in, then simply sign in with your GitHub account and give all permissions rest of the steps will be same*

 ---
 ## 1. Setting User details

 1. Search for `git bash` in your PC and open it

+*Note: you can open Command Prompt (cmd.exe) if you wish - for next tutorial it doens't matter*

 ![search gitbash](images/git-bash-search.png)

-2. Now git bash terminal is open.
+1. Now git bash terminal is open.
-3. Now type the following command in the terminal.
+2. Now type the following command in the terminal.

 command to set user name